junhongwang418/junhongwang418/posts/2016-09-01-ios-app-developer-intern-at-marume.md

 ---
 title: iOS App Developer Intern at MaruMe
 date: "2016-09-01"
-description: In this blog post, I summarize key achievements during my time at MaruMe as an iOS App Developer intern.
 ---

 I interned at MaruMe, a startup company based in Berkeley, CA, as an iOS app developer to build a product review app (kind of like Yelp for products).
 This was an extension of a grad school project of the founders.
 Unfortunately, this company no longer exists anymore, but this was my first real world experience and I learned a ton from them.